On the support of Betti tables of multiparameter persistent homology modules: Homological critical grades and support of Betti tables for bifiltrations

 and call it the set of \emph{$q$-homological critical grades} (see \cite{guidolin2023morse}).
 For any fixed $u\in\N^2$ and any $q\in \N$, let us recall the following known inequalities (see \cite[Corollary~1]{landi2022relative}, and \cite{guidolin2023morse} for a generalization to the case $n\ge 2$):

-To interpret the results of this section, we remark that, if $M$ is the Morse complex associated with any discrete gradient vector field consistent with the filtration $\{X^{u}\}_{u\in \N^2}$, by \cite[Prop.~1]{landi2022relative} we have $\C_q (X) \subseteq \G (M_q)$.
-As we will show (Proposition \ref{prop:supp_xi_2param} and Corollary \ref{coro:supp_2par}), for bifiltrations we are able to bound the support of the Betti tables using the sets $\C_q (X)$ instead of the sets $\G (M_q)$, thus strengthening our general results of Section \ref{sec:support_xi}.
+To interpret the results of this section, we remark that $\C_q (X) \subseteq \G (X_q)$ and, more generally, if $M$ is the Morse complex associated with any discrete gradient vector field consistent with the filtration $\{X^{u}\}_{u\in \N^2}$, by \cite[Prop.~1]{landi2022relative} we have $\C_q (X) \subseteq \G (M_q)$.
+As we will show (Proposition \ref{prop:supp_xi_2param} and Corollary \ref{coro:supp_2par}), for bifiltrations we are able to bound the support of the Betti tables using the sets $\C_q (X)$ instead of the sets $\G (M_q)$, thus strengthening our general results of Section \ref{sec:support_xi} (cf.\ Corollary \ref{coro:supp_xi_m} and Corollary \ref{coro:supp_x1_m}).

 First, we prove a technical result that crucially depends on the one-criticality assumption (Section \ref{subsec:multipers}) on the bifiltration.

 \begin{lem} Let $v\in \N^2$ and let $j\ne \ell$ in $\{ 1,2 \}$.
 Then, there is a short exact sequence of chain complexes